gomorpheus/morpheus-docs/release_notes/compatibility.rst

 |morphver| Service Version Changes
 ----------------------------------

+- MySQL upgraded to 5.7.31
+- Nginx upgraded to 1.19.3
+- RabbitMQ upgraded to 3.8.9
-- Grails upgraded to v4
+- Tomcat upgraded to 3.0.39

 |morphver| Service Version Compatibility
 ----------------------------------------